brianbett1998/Week-1-code-challenge/README.md

 Challenge 3 : Net salary calculator.

-The application runs onjavescript .The application takes the user taxable income it then deducts NHIF, NSSF depending on the amount the user gets.
+The application runs on javascript .The application takes the user taxable income it then deducts NHIF, NSSF depending on the amount the user gets.